How to Keep Sublimation from Fading

 One of the major reasons why sublimation prints fade is washing.
 Unlike other printing methods, during sublimation, the dyes convert into vapors and become a part of the fabric during imprinting.
 Hence, when washed from time to time, the threads of the fabric begin to loosen up and sublimation dyes begin to mix with the water, which results in fading of the dyes.

 So, if you are wondering, how to keep sublimation from fading after washing, then the best solution is to lower the frequency of washing.
-Also, opt for cold water instead of hot water as it prevents the inks from vaporing and mixing with water.
+Also, always use cold water instead of hot water as it prevents the inks from vaporing and mixing with water.

-Read More: Sublimation heat press settings for cotton
+Read More: Sublimation heat press settings for cotton, layer sublimation, How to make sublimation designs?

 2. Sun Ultraviolet Discoloration

-Many hobbyists question why does my sublimation looks faded after staying in the sun for long.
-You need to understand that the sublimation process is based on the conversion of dyes into a vapor state.
+Many hobbyists question why my sublimation looks faded after staying in the sun for long.
+You need to understand that the sublimation process is based on the conversion of dyes into a vapor state and UV rays play important role in fading of sublimation.
 So, when exposed to UV rays directly, due to the intense heat, the dyes begin to convert to a vapor state again which allows them to re-connect with the threads of the fabric and disperse in the air.

 This does not mean that you can’t your sublimation printed shirts during the day.
 You definitely can, but make sure to prevent direct contact with the sunlight for a prolonged period.
 Also, avoid drying the printed clothes in the sun to avoid the print from fading.

-Read More: Best Sublimation Printers for Heat Transfer
+Read More: Best Sublimation Printers for Heat Transfer, sublimation paper usage, How to bleach a shirt for sublimation?

 3. Avoid using Polymer Coating